arwankhoiruddin/hadoopSetup/README.md

 Press [ENTER] to continue or ctrl-c to cancel adding it
 ```

 Just press `[enter]` then it will continue automagically.
 In the middle, you will need to confirm again.
-Just click `OK`.
+Just click `OK` or `yes`.

-When you reach these lines, now you can put your smile in your face!
+When you reach these lines, you can start to put your smile in your face!
 You have what you need to setup a cluster.

 ```
 hadoop-2.9.0/share/hadoop/common/jdiff/Apache_Hadoop_Common_2.7.2.xml